Clear Thinking In Uncertainty

 You commit to a relationship without proof it will last.

-You make choices that affect years of your life based on limited information, partial understanding, and pressure in the moment.
+You make the choices that affect years of your life based on limited information, partial understanding, and pressure in the moment.

-It is how life actually works.
+This is how life works.

-People often imagine that good decisions come from having enough information.
-But there are long stretches of life where certainty never arrives.
-You still have to decide.
+Yet you still have to make decisions.
 You still have to act.
 And the direction you take still shapes the person you become.

-In those moments, thinking matters more than it seems.
+In those moments, clear thinking is essential.

 Not just what you know.

-But how you interpret what you know.
+But how you interpret the information you have.

 The Mind Looks for Shortcuts